 What measures is the Elbphilharmonie taking to prevent the illegal resale of tickets at elevated prices?

 The unauthorised commercial reselling of tickets by individual traders is continuously being legally pursued by the Elbphilharmonie.
+So-called short selling as well as fraudulent sellers have been reported to the Centres for Consumer and Competitors in Germany (Verbraucherzentrale und der Wettbewerbszentrale) and the Viagogo platform.

 I have a ticket, but can no longer make it to the concert.
 What can I do?